Back to all posts

 Handler Function

-Handler will do the following in-order to perform patchless bypass.
+The handler will do the following to perform the patchless bypass:

-1. Capture the exception and make sure its Exception Record's ExceptionCode is EXCEPTION_SINGLE_STEP and Address of Exception that occured points to AmsiScanBuffer
+1. Capture the exception and make sure its Exception Record's ExceptionCode is EXCEPTION_SINGLE_STEP and the address of the exception that occurred points to AmsiScanBuffer.

-2. Perform a patch to the AmsiScanBuffer 's 6th argument which contains result of the AMSI Scan and set it to AMSI_RESULT_CLEAN
+2. Patch the AmsiScanBuffer 's 6th argument, which contains the result of the AMSI scan, and set it to AMSI_RESULT_CLEAN.

-3. Adjust stack pointer to perform a ret instruction.
+3. Adjust the stack pointer to perform a ret instruction.

 4. Remove breakpoints from DR registers.